zhaotianjing/JuliaTips/email_record.md

 for 1 node if you are only asking for 1 cpu and you don't need ntasks-per-node when asking for 1 core.

+By saying --mem=30GB you consume half a node, even if you use 1 CPU.
+Generally using less nodes is more efficient than more.

+So 10 nodes * 0.5 = 5 nodes... which is more than your allocation.

+So ask for less memory per node, or ask for memory per cpu instead of memory per node.